cs-mshr/internal-transfer/README.md

 go test -tags=integration ./... -v
 ```

-## Assumptions
+## Design Decisions

-- All accounts use the same currency
+- **Single Currency**: The system operates with a single currency for simplicity
-- Account IDs are provided by the client
+- **Client-Provided IDs**: Account IDs are provided by API clients for flexibility
-- Decimal precision is maintained up to 5 decimal places
+- **Decimal Precision**: All monetary values maintain 5 decimal places for accuracy
-- Transactions are processed synchronously
+- **Synchronous Processing**: Transactions are processed synchronously for immediate consistency
-- No authentication/authorization is implemented (as per requirements)
+- **Stateless API**: No authentication layer is implemented, suitable for internal microservice communication

 ## Performance Considerations